bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 Once again, I'd like to thank Reid for the invite.

---

-As my friend Szymon once wisely said "in Poland, the cheapest is usually a sensible choice.
-In the US, it's almost always the worst possible choice".

 [Reid Baker]: https://github.com/reidbaker
 [a reddit thread]: https://www.reddit.com/r/internetarchive/comments/10a9izs/internet_archive_headquarters
 [Jason Scott]: http://ascii.textfiles.com